S-dev-coder/Calculator/README.md

 # Calculator

-This is a simple calculator project that allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+This is a simple calculator project that allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, division , modulo ,percent and power.

 ## Features